 The primary cause of PPH is uterine atony, accounting for 60-80% of cases and 20-30% of maternal deaths (14).
 PPH can also result from cesarean section (CS), with a reported ratio of 0.3-6%.
 The prevalence of PPH has been increasing, potentially due to rising incidences of uterine atony and CS.
-Emergency hysterectomies (5.8-6.3/10,000 births), blood transfusions, B-Lynch sutures (10.7/10,000 births), and uterine artery embolizations are strongly associated with uterine atony.
-Other common causes of excessive postpartum bleeding include genital tract injuries or episiotomy (16.7%),placental abnormalities (such as retained placenta, placental implantation, abnormal or placental abruption, accounting for 4-36%), coagulopathies and (e.g., anticoagulant treatment DIC, or contributing to 7.4% of cases) $^{(14)}$.
+Emergency hysterectomies (5.8-6.3/10,000 transfusions, births), blood B-Lynch sutures (10.7/10,000 births), and uterine embolizations are strongly associated with uterine atony.
+Other common causes of excessive postpartum bleeding include genital tract injuries or episiotomy (16.7%),placental abnormalities (such as retained placenta, abnormal placental implantation, placental abruption, accounting for 4coagulopathies 36%), and (e.g., anticoagulant treatment DIC. contributing to 7.4% of cases) (14).

 Regarding the type of management of severe bleeding, in a study of 21 614 77 cases of MOH were deliveries. identified.
-Of the 77 cases, 34 (44%) cryoprecipitate (n = 14)received or fibrinogen concentrate (n = 20).
-The mean (\pm SEM) dose utilized was 2.21 \pm 0.35 pools of cryoprecipitate and 4 ± 0.8 g of There fibrinogen. was а stronger correlation between the increase in fibrinogen level and dose of fibrinogen (Pearson co-efficient 0.5; P = 0.03) than dose of cryoprecipitate (Pearson coefficient 0.32; P = 0.3) (15).
-A work suggests that the threshold for fibrinogen replacement in the bleeding parturient should be 2 g L^{-1} as fibrinogen concentrations below this level are highly correlated with a risk of severe postpartum haemorrhage (9).
+Of the 77 cases, 34 (44%) received cryoprecipitate (n = 14)fibrinogen concentrate (n = 20).
+The mean (\pm SEM) dose utilized was 2.21 ± 0.35 pools of cryoprecipitate and 4 ± 0.8 g of fibrinogen.
+There was a stronger correlation between the increase fibrinogen level and dose of fibrinogen (Pearson co-efficient 0.5; P = 0.03) than dose of cryoprecipitate (Pearson coefficient 0.32; P = 0.3) (15).
+A work suggests that the threshold for fibrinogen replacement in the bleeding parturient $g L^{-1}$ as fibrinogen should be 2 concentrations below this level are highly correlated with a risk of severe postpartum haemorrhage (9).
 Traditionally, FFP and cryoprecipitate have been used to replenish fibrinogen, but both are administered in significant volumes with a litre of FFP or 260 mL of cryoprecipitate required to increase plasma fibrinogen concentration by 1 g L^{-1} .
 Fibrinogen concentrate provides rapid replacement in low volumes with limited evidence suggesting that 3 g of fibrinogen concentrate increases the plasma fibrinogen by 1 g L-1.
 It has been used successfully in pregnancy in women with acquired hypofibrinogenaemia in case reports and retrospective series and data in approximately 28 cases of obstetric haemorrhage are encouraging (16-18).